guansen1/RTEP_Project/README.md

 - Contribution:
   - 1. Display module implementation, including OLED initialization and data rendering;
   - 2. Integration of display updates with real-time data from sensors and alarm state changes;
   - 3. Codes for display module implementation and keyboard interaction handling;

+**Guansen Tian**
+- Student number: 3044525T
+- Contribution:
+  - 1. Implementation of the telegram part, which delivers messages to users via telegram;
+  - 2. Support to implement keyboard module;